The President Emeritus

 Dr. McLaughlin has chaired or been a member of many boards, including Service New Brunswick, Huntsman Marine Science Centre, the Canadian Space Agency, the Maritime Provinces Higher Education Commission, the Canadian Rivers Institute, the Canadian Academy of Engineering, the Council of Canadian Academies and the New Brunswick College of Craft and Design.
 Most recently, he chaired the panel on the Seniors Agenda for the Alward Government and currently is a member of the N.B.
 Hydraulic Fracking Commission.
 Professor McLaughlin is also currently Scholar in Resident in the Technology, Management and Entrepreneurship program where he co-teaches a graduate course on "Leadership in an Era of Deep Change".

 Prof. McLaughlin has been recognized as one of Atlantic Canada's top CEOs by Atlantic Business Magazine, was the recipient of the Lieutenant Governor’s Award for Excellence in Public Administration, and received the Queen Elizabeth II Jubilee Medals (Golden and Diamond).
 He is a member of both the Order of Canada and the Order of New Brunswick.
-John and his wife Maggie have three children and three grandchildren.
+John and his wife Maggie have three children and five grandchildren.